 The most common method of configuring virtual network settings in a Microsoft virtual machine program is to create an External Virtual Switch.
 The main reason for adding this virtual key is to include the virtual machine in our physical network.

-In our previous articles, we examined the Internal Switch and Private Switch network types.
+Our previous articles examined the Internal Switch and Private Switch network types.
 In this article, we’ll only explore how to add and configure an External Switch.

 How to Add an External Virtual Switch

 First, we will create a new network adapter and then define the adapter to the virtual machine.
-When configuring an External Network, we need to select the adapter for our physical computer connected to the Internet.
+When configuring an External Network, we must select the adapter for our physical computer connected to the Internet.

-To configure a Hyper-V virtual machine outside network, follow the steps below.
+Follow the steps below to configure a Hyper-V virtual machine outside the network.

-Let’s add a Virtual Switch to the Windows 10 virtual machine running on Hyper-V.
+Let’s add a Virtual Switch to the Windows 10 virtual machine on Hyper-V.

 To configure the Windows 10 virtual machine network settings, click Virtual Switch Manager from the Hyper-V Actions panel.